qogris/shimentai/content/posts/2024-09-26-setting-selinux-context/index.md

 sestatus
 ```

 If the status is `enforcing`, configuration will be required.
+Here’s a step-by-step guide:

 ### 1. **Check the SELinux Context**